demisto/content/Packs/F5/Integrations/F5_ASM/README.md

 ### f5-asm-policy-server-technologies-list
 ***
-List all server technologies in a policy
+Lists all server technologies in a policy.

 #### Base Command